BMus (Hons) FRSM AMusTCL DipLCM

 In 2017, Ignatius was selected as one of two conductors to represent Singapore at the International Conductors’ Competition at the World Music Contest in Kerkrade, Netherlands.
 He also served as assistant to Tsung Yeh in the 2019 ballet production of Don Quixote by the Singapore Dance Theatre.

 As a guest conductor, Ignatius has conducted some of the most prominent groups in Singapore, such as the Singapore Wind Symphony, The Philharmonic Winds and Orchestra Collective.
-In Europe, he has also been invited regularly to conduct the Sinfonisches Verbandsblasorchester Markgräflerland and the Benefiz - Musik und Kukltur für andere Orchestra in Germany, and the EVAM Estagio de Verão in Amarante, Portugal.
+In Europe, he has also been invited to conduct regularly, including the Sinfonisches Verbandsblasorchester Markgräflerland and the Benefiz - Musik und Kukltur für andere Orchestra in Germany, and the EVAM Estagio de Verão in Amarante, Portugal.

 Ignatius has also been featured regularly at the WBAS Youth Band Festival and the Asia Arts Festival as a clinician and adjudicator.
 He has led several conducting workshops, including the International Brass Band Summer School, and the Student Conductors' Workshop for the Arts Education Branch, Ministry of Education.
 In addition, Ignatius also serves as a board member of the Wind Band Association of Singapore.